nicoabarca/dfg-visualizer/README.md

 ```

 ### View the generated DFG diagram
-Allows the user to view the diagram in interactive Python environments like Jupyter Notebooks and Google Colabs.
+Allows the user to view the diagram in interactive Python environments like Jupyter and Google Colab.

 ```py
 mpdfg.view_multi_perspective_dfg(